On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

-The zero components in $\theta_0$ are estimated to be zero given the data with large probability, and the nonzero components in $\theta_0$ almost follow a normal distribution centered at the first order approximation to the GMM estimator under the model $\M_0$, with the same optimal GMM asymptotic variance matrix, as if the true model $\M_0$ were known.
+The zero components in $\theta_0$ are estimated to be zero given the data $\D$ with large probability, and the nonzero components in $\theta_0$ almost follow a normal distribution centered at the first order approximation to the GMM estimator under the model $\M_0$, with the same optimal GMM asymptotic variance matrix, as if the true model $\M_0$ were known.
 We call this the {\it Bayesian oracle property} for model selection, which resembles the frequentist oracle property for penalized likelihood in \citet{fanli01}.
-Theorem \ref{main} guarantees that the BGMM posterior will automatically identify the unknown true model, and automatically converges to an asymptotic normal distribution centered around the unknown true parameter with the optimal GMM variance, as if the true model were known. \end{remark}
+Theorem \ref{main} guarantees that the BGMM posterior will automatically identify the unknown true model, and automatically converges to an asymptotic normal distribution centered around the unknown true parameter with the optimal GMM variance, as if the true model were known.
+Compared to the oracle property in \citet{ir11}, our version is much stronger in two aspects: 1.
+Our model assumptions are based on the general form of moment conditions \eqref{uncond} and are therefore more general than the normal linear regression model in \citet{ir11}; 2.
+Our oracle property characterizes the overall shrinkage of posterior distribution to an asymptotic normal distribution on the true model, while \citet{ir11} only considered the asymptotics of the posterior mean estimator. \end{remark}